 Wernicke-Korsakoff-Syndrome is a combination of two different medical conditions; namely, Wernicke’s encephalopathy and Korsakoff syndrome.
 Both of them result in brain damage due to a deficiency of Vitamin B1 (Thiamine).
 In Wernicke’s encephalopathy, the thalamus and the hypothalamus are damaged, while in Korsakoff syndrome, the area of the brain involved in memory is permanently impaired.

 Causes of Wernicke-Korsakoff syndrome

-Wernicke-Korsakoff syndrome is very common in chronic alcohol abusers, however, may also occur in individuals suffering from malabsorption and following bariatric surgeries.
-There are many other clinical conditions which result in low levels of thiamine, such as AIDS, cancer, hyperemesis gravidarum, long-term dialysis, cardiac failure, thyrotoxicosis and total parenteral nutrition (TPN) for a long time with no thiamine replacement.
+- Clinical conditions that result in low levels of thiamine, such as AIDS, cancer, hyperemesis gravidarum, long-term dialysis, cardiac failure, thyrotoxicosis and total parenteral nutrition (TPN) for a long time with no thiamine replacement.

 Symptoms of Wernicke-Korsakoff syndrome

-In Wernicke’s encephalopathy, the patient presents with confusion, loss of muscle activity and visual disturbances, such as abnormal eye movements, diplopia and drooping of eyelids.
+In Wernicke’s encephalopathy, the patient presents with the classic triad of confusion, ataxia, and nystagmus.
+However, other variants are also possible such as loss of muscle activity and visual disturbances, such as abnormal eye movements, diplopia and drooping of eyelids.

 In Korsakoff syndrome, loss of memory, hallucinations and confabulation are the presenting complaints for which the patient is brought for the medical check-up.